katanemo/arch/docs/source/guides/prompt_guard.rst

 What Is Arch-Guard
 ~~~~~~~~~~~~~~~~~~
 `Arch-Guard <https://huggingface.co/collections/katanemolabs/arch-guard-6702bdc08b889e4bce8f446d>`_ is a robust classifier model specifically trained on a diverse corpus of prompt attacks.
-It excels at detecting explicitly malicious prompts and assessing toxic content, providing an essential layer of security for LLM applications.
+It excels at detecting explicitly malicious prompts, providing an essential layer of security for LLM applications.

 By embedding Arch-Guard within the Arch architecture, we empower developers to build robust, LLM-powered applications while prioritizing security and safety.
 With Arch-Guard, you can navigate the complexities of prompt management with confidence, knowing you have a reliable defense against malicious input.